 Emitrr, Zendesk, and Intercom are also widely deployed across contact center environments.
 Nextiva’s predictive outbound dialing and Automatic Call Disposition tools are purpose-built for high-volume call center operations specifically.

 Free customer service software options do exist, though free plans come with limitations that make scaling difficult for growing support teams.
-Freshdesk offers a free plan for unlimited agents but blocks access to workflow automation, SLA management, and advanced reporting.
-HubSpot Service Hub’s free tier includes basic ticketing and a knowledge base, but does not include AI routing or omnichannel support.
+Freshdesk offers a limited free program for eligible businesses, covering up to two agents for six months.
+HubSpot Service Hub’s free plan includes basic ticketing, live chat, and limited support tools for up to two users.
+Knowledge base and Customer Agent capabilities require higher plans.
 Zoho Desk offers a free plan with a 3-agent limit.

 Customer Experience